 Max Levy is a freelance journalist covering public health, biology, technology, and the environment.

-Max is currently a PhD candidate at the University of Colorado Boulder.
-He works on designing nanoparticles that can target drug resistant bacteria.
+Max obtained his PhD in chemical & biological engineering at the University of Colorado Boulder.
+He worked on designing nanoparticles to kill drug resistant bacteria.
 Previously, Max graduated from the University of Florida with a bachelor’s degree in chemical engineering with honors.
 There, his research focused on renewable biodiesel production, and designing anti-reflective coatings for solar panels.

-Based in Colorado, Max writes and edits for the Science Buffs STEM blog, and is also a member of the National Academy of Science Writers, Massive Science Consortium, and NPR SciCommers Program.
+Based in California, Max writes and edits for Massive Science, and is also a member of the National Academy of Science Writers and the NPR Sci-Commers Program.
 His work has appeared in Vox, The Verge, Smithsonian, Pacific Standard, Salon, Massive, among other outlets.

 - To stop pancreatic cancer from spreading, cut out the chatter.
 Massive, December 2019